 But your first Christmas alone doesn’t have to be terrible.

 Make sure that you plan what you are going to do well in advance and that you arrange to keep busy over the holiday period.

 Be organised and don’t leave any spare time when you might brood.
 Don’t worry about what your ex partner is doing or who they are spending it with; make sure that you are so busy having a good time that it doesn’t matter what they are doing.
 Don’t let any negative feelings (anger, jealousy) about your ex get in the way of enjoying yourself. ( Tough I know, first hand, but an important mindset to get into ! )

 Prior to the Christmas break take advantage of all the parties you’re invited to.
-If you haven’t got a company party or a networking ‘do’ to go to then why not throw your own party?
+If you haven’t got a company party or a networking ‘do’ to go to then why not throw your own party or get together?
 You can even throw a themed party – there are lots of pamper, chocolate and jewellery parties available, and if everyone brings a bottle and a plate of food hosting a party doesn’t have to be too expensive and you’ll start to feel back in control of your life again in small ways – which is really important !

 If you don’t know anyone who is single why not try Just You (www.justyou.co.uk) who specialise in hosted Singles holidays.

 Why not try something new and completely different – like swimming in an open air pool with hot chocolate afterwards or volunteering at a food charity.
 It’s about doing something new, and creating your own NEW traditions for yourself and your kids.

 Alternatively, if you lead a hectic life, you could decide to spend the time on your own and have some quiet ‘me’ time.
 Stock up on your favourite foods, a good book and some classic DVDs and relax but if you think you may get maudlin plan something sociable as well !